 Recipe Ingredient Notes

 Gluten Free Flour: I use my own Gluten Free Flour Blend in this gluten-free chocolate chip cookie recipe.
 This blend already contains xanthan gum.
-If you use a store-bought blend, I recommend checking out my “The Four Flours – One Recipe Project” where I used four different widely available gluten-free flour blends and made this cookie recipe.
-Any gluten-free multipurpose blend will work great in this recipe – if you are looking for a cookie closest to the classic chocolate chip cookie, I would recommend Bob’s Red Mill 1-to-1 or Better Batter.
+If you use a store-bought blend, I recommend checking out my "The Four Flours – One Recipe Project" where I used four different widely available gluten-free flour blends and made this cookie recipe.
+Any gluten-free 1-to-1 baking flour will work great in this recipe - if you are looking for a cookie closest to the classic chocolate chip cookie, I would recommend Bob's Red Mill 1-to-1 or Better Batter.
 For a thin cookie, I would recommend Cup4Cup and if you are looking for a cookie with a lot of substance, I recommend King Arthur Measure for Measure.
 This recipe will not work with oat flour or almond flour.

 Chocolate: I use a mix of Valrhona Manjari 64%, Opalys 33%, Tanariva 33%, and candied cocoa nibs in my recipe.
 The candied cocoa nib recipe can be found here.
 You can use only one kind of chocolate but believe me when I say you should try changing things up and mixing chocolates up.